mariahgaoiran/mariahgaoiran.github.io/essays/CSReleaseNotes.md

 # CollaborativeStudy (CS) Release Notes

 [Collaborative Study (CS)](https://mariahgaoiran.github.io/projects/CS) is a scheduling app intended for UH Manoa ICS majors to plan study sessions together.
 Our [organization](https://collaborativestudy.github.io/) began development of CS in Fall 2016 as a project for our ICS 314 Software Engineering course.
 The latest updates and planned releases are listed below in reverse chronological order.
 Releases are scheduled for every two weeks.

+# 5.1.17
+## Updates
+*Updated Homepage*
+The [CS homepage](https://collaborativestudy.github.io/) has been updated to reflect the app's newest improvements and results of our recent usability test.
+Go check it out!

+## Obstacles
+As classes are ending for the semester, the future of CS is being determined on what is most important to be completed before summer break begins.
+Though it would have been nice to amend some of the bugs found in the usability test and add in the features we were suggested, it was more important to have the project be presentable than completely functional at this point.

 # 4.15.17
 ## Updates